ogi-ts-shimizu/FOSS4G2023Workshop_How-to-implement-OGC-API/README.md

 docker exec mf-api-server ./run.sh
 ```
 ---
-## <10 mins> A brief explanation of MobilityDB and the functions (and structure) used to handle temporal geometry and properties.
+## <10 mins> A brief explanation of MobilityDB and the functions (and structure) used to handle TemporalGeometry and properties.
 > [!NOTE]
 > * There are no commands or data to use.
 ---